Key West Diving And Snorkeling At Cottrell Key Is Laidback Fun

 From Key West you travel the Northwest Passage which is the route that takes you out to the Marquesas Keys Atoll for Florida Keys diving, snorkeling or fishing.

-This set of islands however are much closer than the Marquesas Keys, so they're the perfect short diving trip for anyone wanting a relaxing day exploring.
+This set of islands however are much closer than the Marquesas Keys, so they're the perfect short diving trip for anyone wanting a relaxing day exploring these pristine waters.

 Of course while you're here, you'll be able to enjoy some of the more unusual marine life that's not typically seen elsewhere.
 This area in particular, has a good variety of conchs and they're always fun to discover.